kimmykokonut/VendorOrderTracker.Solution/README.md

 * MSTest
 * TDD (Test Driven Development)
 * RGR Workflow (Red Green Refactor)
-* .Net
+* .NET
 * Git
 * NuGet package with dotnet CLI
+* Razor Markup Syntax
+* Mvc
+* Http CRUD methods
+* RESTful Routing
+* Applying Layouts and Partials
+* Objects within Objects Interface

 ## Setup/Installation Requirements

 _Currently not viewable on gh-pages.
 Please follow steps below to set up locally_

-1. Navigate to [my github repository](https://github.com/kimmykokonut/XXX) for this project
+1. Navigate to [my github repository](https://github.com/kimmykokonut/VendorOrderTracker.Solution) for this project

 2. Click the `Fork` button and  you will be taken to a new page where you can give your repository a new name and description.
 Choose "create fork".